The Sydney Doctor of Veterinary Medicine

 The Sydney DVM is an exciting new graduate entry veterinary program, commencing in 2015.
 The DVM replaces our existing Bachelor of Veterinary Science, and is open to applicants with a completed Bachelor's degree who wish to study veterinary medicine in a postgraduate learning environment.
 Our program is internationally recognised and accredited so our graduates can work around the world.

 The program encourages enrolment of students from diverse backgrounds and aims to help them achieve their goals to become veterinary medical professionals in the global community.
 Teaching is research-driven to ensure you will learn from the latest developments and advances in evidence-based practice, veterinary science research, animal behaviour and welfare science and veterinary public health.
 You will benefit from a fully integrated learning curriculum with clinical exposure, clinical skills training and animal handling commencing in the first semester and throughout the course.
 Your studies will take place in the one health framework, ensuring you understand the linkages between veterinary health, human medicine and the environment at local, national and global levels.
 The program culminates in a capstone experience year where you will be placed as an intern in veterinary clinics of all varieties and in a wide range of locations, including rotations in the University teaching hospitals at Sydney and Camden.

 There are two scholarships available to domestic students enrolled in the DVM.
-Applications for both scholarships are now closed for 2015 admission.
+Applications for both scholarships are not yet open for 2016 admissions.